How to Look Up Public Eviction Records in 5 Minutes (for Free)

 • The case number

-Some states provide very little case information online, while others include the date the eviction order was issued, whether the tenant was ordered to pay any money to the landlord (such as past-due rent), the amount ordered, and whether the debt has been paid off.
+Some states provide little case information online.
+Others include the date the eviction order was issued, whether the tenant was ordered to pay any money to the landlord (such as past-due rent), the amount ordered, and whether the debt has been paid off.

 You can also go into the courthouse in person and ask to view or copy the case file, though most states do charge a fee for these services.

-This is the best way to view the entire case file and see every document filed by the landlord and the tenant, as well as every order issued by the court, since most states won’t display this level of detail in their online case search programs.
+This is the best way to view the entire case file and see every document filed by the landlord and the tenant, as well as every order issued by the court.
+This is important since most states won’t display this level of detail in their online case search programs.

-Again, you’ll need to know the name of at least one of the parties involved in the case or the case number.
+Again, you’ll need to know the name of at least one of the parties involved or the case number.

-One benefit to using a third-party company is that they’ll be able to access court records from other states.
+One benefit of using a third-party company is that they can access court records from other states.
 It’s also a much faster way to research multiple tenants.

-A few of the national companies providing this service include:
+A few of the national companies providing this service are:

 • LexisNexis